Hallasan: Tendency of minimum temperature by Hallasan

-When the weak northwestern synoptic winds are blown, the lowest temperature appears in the eastern part of Jeju Island.
-The chill of the top of Hallasan descends downhill along the mountain range and is collected in the eastern part of Jeju Island so the morning temperature drops a lot.
+When the weak northwestern synoptic winds blow, low temperatures occur in the eastern part of Jeju Island.
+The chill of the top of Hallasan descends downhill along the mountain range and is collected in the eastern part of Jeju Island so the morning temperature drops considerably.

 Inter-regional temperature variation by Hallasan

 For the last five years, the deviation of temperature (maximum temperature - minimum temperature) increased in spring between March and May.
 The reason for the large deviation in spring is because the phenomenon occurs frequently by Hallasan.

 Ecosystem

 Hallasan was isolated from the mainland for a long time and its species were able to become unique and different from mainland species.
 The elevation of the mountain causes various plant species to live there.
 The mountain became a habitat for plants that live in low elevation and plants that live in high elevation.
 50 or more unique species live in Jeju Island, especially in high elevation area in Hallasan.
 Various animal species also live on the mountain.
 Because of the geography of the mountain, the same species evolved in different ways after thousands of years.
 Just like plant species, animal species originally living in cold and hot climates use the mountain as their habitat.
 There are a total of 160 bird species that use Hallasan as a habitat.
 Only 19 species are considered as a natural monument and protected by the government.
 Ravens are commonly seen in the hiking trail.
 A total of 3,315 insect species live on the mountain.
 254 spider species also live there.
 A study found that spider habitat is concentrated more on the north side of the mountain.
 Ticks live on the mountain and caused much damage to Jeju residents long ago.
 The damage caused by ticks continues.
 Six tick species cause problems for domestic animals.